 By the end of 2002, Cal Water had submitted to the Division of Drinking Water (DDW) a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
 The DWSAPP report identifies possible sources of contamination to aid in prioritizing cleanup and pollution prevention efforts.
 All reports are available for viewing or copying at our Customer Center.

-The water sources in the Armstrong Valley system are considered most vulnerable to wastewater.
+The water source in the Noel Heights system is considered most vulnerable to: